zhiwenh/delib/README.md

 <a name="Ethereum+contracts+addresses+getAll"></a>
 #### delib.eth.contracts.addresses.getAll(name)
-Get all the deployed addresses of a contract.
+Retrieves the addresses file of a contract and return an array of all its deployed addresses.

 **Returns**: <code>Array</code> - An array of deployed contract addresses.